 Having worked two years at the Utah State University Library Special Collections department, restoring and repairing books along with teaching bookbinding workshops, and having taught drawing, painting, printmaking, and art history over four years at Western Texas College, Joseph possesses the knowledge and skills to apply period accurate aesthetics and materials to his restoration and conservation projects.

-After having worked as the principal bench worker for three years at a small restoration company in Logan Utah, Joseph decided to give free rein to his talents by going into business for himself: Now his art, binding and conservation skills, and knowledge of historical bindings are recognized as his own.
+After he worked as the principal bench worker for three years at a small restoration company in Logan Utah, Joseph decided to give free rein to his talents by going into business for himself: Now his art, binding and conservation skills, and knowledge of historical bindings are recognized as his own.
 May 2013 Joseph relocated to Texas and opened his own bindery and conservation studio.

 With a special interest, education, and experience in copper engraving, a skill so few possess these days, Joseph also enjoys making stamping tools, metal dies, and other hardware such as clasps to aid with his restoration and conservation projects; true skill and craftsmanship is always evident in Joseph’s work.